woodnsec/IoT-Forensics/README.md

 **Authors:** Maxim Chernyshev, Sherali Zeadally, Zubair Baig, and Andrew Woodward
 **Date Published:** June 11, 2018
 **Published in:** IT Professional (Volume: 20, Issue: 3, May/June 2018)
-**Summary:** Maxim Chernyshev, Sherali Zeadally, Zubair Baig, and Andrew Woodward present a high-level overview of the need for IoT forensics, the current models in the field, and the open issues around IoT devices and forensic evidence acquisition.
+**Summary:** Maxim Chernyshev, Sherali Zeadally, Zubair Baig, and Andrew Woodward present a high-level overview of the need for IoT Forensics, the current models in the field, and the open issues around IoT devices and forensic evidence acquisition.
 Process models discussed include Forensic-Aware IoT, Next Best Thing triage model, and the Digital Forensic Investigation Framework for IoT.

 1. **Forensic analysis for IoT fitness trackers and its application**
 **Authors:** Serim Kang, Soram Kim, and Jongsung Kim